kuzzleio/kuzzle/doc/2/api/controllers/auth/check-token/index.md

 - `expiresAt`: token expiration timestamp.
 Present only if `valid` is true
 - `state`: the reason why a token is invalid.
 Present only if `valid` is false
 - `kuid`: identifier of the user linked to this token <SinceBadge version="change-me" />
-- `valid`: a boolean telling whether the provided token is valid
+- `valid`: a boolean telling whether the provided token is valid or not

 Example: